-We aim to concentrate on a few major initiative areas at a time, generate and review potentially hundreds of technologies, and drive forward a handful of new programs a year.
+We aim to concentrate on a few major initiative areas at a time, generate and review on average, 650 technologies per year, and drive forward a handful of new programs a year.

 * Cawley J, Meyerhoefer C. The medical care costs of obesity: an instrumental variables approach.
 J Health Econ.
 2012; 31:219-30.

 Pharmacological anti-obesity treatments typically modulate single targets and we believe that these have been limited by toxicity and modest efficacy.
 Bariatric surgery and related devices, meanwhile, are highly invasive and recommended only for the most severe patients.